danieldiamond/gitlab-analytics/transform/snowflake-dbt/macros/README.md

 - retention_zuora_subscription_.sql

 ## Coalesce to Infinity
 This macro expects a timestamp or date column as an input.
 If a non-null value is inputted, the same value is returned.
 If a null value is inputted, a large date representing 'infinity' is returned.
-This is useful for writing `BETWEEN` clauses using dates.
+This is useful for writing `BETWEEN` clauses using date columns that are sometimes NULL.

 ## Create UDFs ([Source](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/macros/udfs/create_udfs.sql))
 This macro is inspired by [this discourse post](https://discourse.getdbt.com/t/using-dbt-to-manage-user-defined-functions-redshift/18) on using dbt to manager UDFs.